BobAnkh/rust-learning-resource/README.md

 ### Error-handling

+- **Simple Error Handling with Macro**.
+Very simple and easy way of basic error handling by yourself in your own rust project: [simple-errors-handling-macro](https://litchipi.github.io/rust/2022/09/03/simple-errors-handling-macro.html)
 - **Rust Error Handling**.
 A long post by Andrew Gallant of how to handle error in Rust: [rust-error-handling](https://blog.burntsushi.net/rust-error-handling/)
 - **Annoucing error-stack**.
 A post by `hash.dev` of anouncing error-stack, a context-aware error library for Rust that supports arbitrary attached user data:[announcing-error-stack](https://hash.dev/blog/announcing-error-stack)